HeadBloxx/RSB/README.md

 # Roblox Server Bridge
 Documentation and API Reference for Roblox Server Bridge ( RSB )

+If you have any questions or concerns -> HeadBloxx#8939

 ## Introduction

 RSB (Roblox Server Bridge) is a versatile and powerful module designed to seamlessly connect and exchange data between different Roblox servers.
 Acting as a robust bridge, RSB enables efficient communication and information retrieval across server boundaries, unlocking a whole new level of flexibility and functionality within your Roblox experiences.